 Have you ever thought about losing weight?
 To lose weight, you would have to burn off more calories than you consume.
-But this varies with everybody as your genetics, metabolism, and hormones also affect how many pounds you can lose.
+But this varies with everybody as your genetics and hormones also affect how many pounds you can lose.
 Some people go on low-calorie diets to lose weight, but calories aren’t healthy nor unhealthy themselves.
 A calorie is a unit of energy that our bodies need to do the things we do every day, from playing soccer to walking the dog.

 Your body has a limit of how many calories it can lose while still being able to function.
 When you don’t eat enough calories, your metabolism or how fast your body burns energy starts to slow down.
 The body goes into “starvation mode” since it believes it won’t get fed.
 On the weight scale, it will seem as if you aren’t losing any weight at all.
 These are just a few ways beings on a strict low-calorie diet can come at the expense of your health:

-- You could lose muscle.
+- You lose muscle.
 Your body can start to break down muscles for energy.
 Since your muscles control your metabolism, you can gain weight because your body won’t be burning as many calories.
 At this point, you’d notice less muscle definition on your body and more body fat.

 Health is more than just a number.
 Weighing less doesn’t mean that someone is “fit” or in great shape.
 Rather than counting calories, count how many wholesome foods and ingredients you’re eating.
 Count how much fiber, protein, healthy fats, and vitamins and minerals you’re getting.
 Exercise to take care of your health instead of doing it to lose weight and make sure you’re sleeping a lot each night.